dripdropdr/Face-heaan/README.md

 ## 2. Environment
-- Please notice that we assume that you are using 'PyTorch' and model type as 'cpu'.
+- Please notice that we assume that you are using 'PyTorch' and device type as 'cpu'.
 Python version is 3.9.
 - Installing all the requirements may take some time.
 After installation, you can run the codes.
-- Specific methods for setting preferences are described in #3.
+- Specific methods for setting preferences are described in #4.

 ## 3. Pre-Trained Model Download